 If you grew up in the ’70s, you probably owned a peasant skirt.
 These long, tiered, flouncy skirts seem to resurface every summer, and there’s always a handful of 40 +women who love to embrace this gypsy look.
 The problem?
 Peasant skirts can often make a mature woman look frumpy.
 Here’s how to style a peasant skirt so you don’t look dated.

 1. Don’t Hide Behind a Peasant Skirt

 Some women think that, like sweatshirts and mumus, peasant skirts are a great way to hide a big stomach or an overweight bottom half.
 After all, these skirts are oversized, loose, and comfortable.
 But in reality, peasant skirts don’t hide pounds.
 All those tiers and flounces add extra weight exactly where you don’t want it around your waist and hips.
 They are not the best choice if you have a large stomach or heavy bottom half.

 2. Get the Right Length

 Peasant skirts can also be unflattering when they end at the broadest part of your leg, right at mid-calf.
 You can look short and dumpy in such a long loose skirt that cuts you off in the middle of your lower leg.
-Wearing your dress just below the knee or touch above or at the ankle.
-High-low peasant skirts that are shorter at the front and longer at the back are a modern and youthful way to wear a peasant skirt.
+Wear your dress just below the knee or touch above or at the ankle.
+High-low peasant skirts shorter at the front and longer at the back are a modern and youthful way to wear a peasant skirt.

 3. Proportion is Key

 This is a biggie.
-The rule is when you are wearing something full on the bottom; you need to wear something more fitted up top.
+The rule is when you wear something full on the bottom, you need to wear something more fitted up top.
 A wide, flowy peasant skirt suits a tank, a wrap top, or a fitted tee, not something big, loose, and blousy or that has too much frill.
 When you wear loose and wide on top and wide on the bottom, you look heavy and wide.
-If you want to wear something like a soft peasant blouse with your skirt, tuck in and belt it.
+If you want a soft peasant blouse with your skirt, tuck it in and belt it.